trang-nguyenn/Algorithms/Graph/readme.md

 ## Queue (or you might think about its duality BFS) and the detecting loop problem

 Something extra here is the update rule of the `number_out`.
-We need to do an extra step of deleting the "visited" connection over our looping.
+We need to do an extra step of deleting the "visited" connection over our looping before we can add the neighbor to the queue.
+Check out the code below.

 ```python
         queue = [i for i in num_out if num_out[i]==0]